(Adjective) Having temporary effect

 "Child, you don't have to do anything.
 We serve our existence by existing."

 The next thing he knew, Harry was stark naked.
 And sitting the middle of a runic pentagram, surrounded by a group of chanting and dancing witches.
-It was wrong, he thought hysterically, that he could look at this situation and think it was just typical.

 After several measured breaths, he hadn't calmed, but he'd gotten a grip.
 He kept things simple.
 First order of business; he needed some clothes.

+No response was forthcoming.
 He glared up at the sky, as if that would accomplish anything.
 "Just give me so goddamn answers, you bloody bastard!"

 "That's no way to address an abstract entity," a low, warbled voice spoke up from nowhere.
 Harry jumped.
 A bird cawed, and he turned over his shoulder to see a large crow staring intently at him.
 Straight through his invisibility cloak.